Austria Tax Calculator (2026)

 Frequently asked questions

-What is the maximum social security contribution I'll pay as an employee in Austria?
+What are the main social security contributions I need to pay as an employee in Austria?

 Compare Austria with another country